-DDP puts together what is known about the impact of complex and developmental trauma, attachment theory, [glossary_exclude]child [/glossary_exclude]development and neuropsychology to provide assessment, therapy and parenting approaches.
+DDP (Dyadic Developmental Practice and Psychotherapy) puts together what we know about the impact of complex and developmental trauma, attachment theory, child development and neuropsychology to provide assessment, therapy and parenting approaches.

 Professionals who use DDP with adoptive, foster and birth families often use a combination of interventions.
 As well as therapy and parenting, these can include working with the teams and networks who care for children and who sometimes need to make difficult decisions about where children might live.

-Consultation can be provided to networks around children, to foster and adoptive parents, to residential staff and to schools.
+All certified Practitioners in DDP can provide consultation to networks around children, to foster and adoptive parents, to residential staff and to schools.
 In consultations people think together about the child or young person’s psychological, emotional and developmental needs, and how these can be met.

 Consultation can involve carers, parents and relatives, social workers, teachers, mental health staff, and team managers.
 Sometimes children and young people are involved directly.

 For more information about DDP Consultation for organisations and companies, please see our Supporting Professionals page.